chnm/thatcamp-org/wp-content/plugins/bbpress-notify-nospam/readme.txt

 == Changelog ==

+= 1.11 =
+* Added: calling set_time_out(0) if doing cron.
+This should help people who are not getting all mailouts sent due to too many recipients.

 = 1.10 =
 * Minor bug fix: [topic-forum] and [reply-forum] tags were missing from list of available tags, although functionality was fine.